A second Trump administration could transform Asia

 Additionally, firms with dollar-denominated debt will likely face higher repayment costs, straining their financing and investment activities.
 In President Trump’s first term, USD denominated credit spreads widened steadily as he imposed tariffs, although they appeared stable in the immediate aftermath of his election in 2016 (see chart 2).

 We believe Asian economies will maintain reasonable growth in 2025 as the economic impact of tariffs is relatively moderate in comparison to recent stress episodes including the banking crisis or global pandemic.
-China’s pivot toward stimulus provides hopes that the country can withstand the shock of new US tariffs, and that could anchor the region’s financial market performance.
+China’s pivot toward stimulus provides hopes that the country can withstand the shock of new US tariffs, and could anchor the region’s financial market performance.
 It is, however, difficult to imagine rising global demand for Asian risk assets before the President-elect’s likely transactional approach to tariffs yields more encouraging developments than his campaign pledges suggested.

 Taking sides

-The Trump administration's most profound impact on Asia may be its deglobalising effect on international relations.
-The US has increasingly focused on domestic interests.
+The Trump administration’s most profound impact on Asia may be its deglobalising effect on international relations.
+The US has increasingly focussed on domestic interests.
 This trend is unlikely to change and could leave room for a more assertive China to fill the void.

 The mutual desire of the US and China to decouple… has evolved from a trade dispute into a more permanent shift